-You can also choose to access the router via a wireless client, whether for configuration purpose or sharing network resource and Internet connection.
-To get your wireless client connected to the router, verify the following:
+If you choose to access the router via a wireless client, also verify the following:

-- 1. Make sure your PC is equipped with WLAN adapter and has appropriate WLAN card driver/utility and TCP/IP installed. - 2.
-Set the WLAN client to obtain a dynamic IP address from the Wireless Broadband Router. - The procedures are the same as described above.
-The only difference is that you are configuring the TCP/IP associated with your Wireless LAN Card. - 3.
-Verify that your WLAN setting is identical to the router's default wireless settings: - Operation Mode: Infrastructure - SSID: Refer the default SSID of the device - Authentication: OpenWEP Mode: Disabled
+- Make sure your PC is equipped with 802.11g or 802.11b wireless adapter and has appropriate WLAN card driver/utility and TCP/IP installed. - 2.
+Set the wireless adapter to use appropriate TCP/IP settings as described in previous section. - 3.
+Launch the wireless adapter's provided utility and verify that your wireless client is configured with these settings:

+• Operation Mode: Infrastructure

+SSID: 11g AP

+Authentication: OpenWEP Mode: Disabled